japj/japj.github.io/docs/mixing/manual-export/dorico.md

 If you turn on the Metronome (Click) before exporting it will be included in the audio files.
 :::

-Dorico will use whatever sound you have setup for the different parts in the export.
+Dorico will use whatever sound you have set up for the different parts in the export.
-If you do not like the build-in choir (ah) sounds you can choose to use a different sound for playback.
+If you do not like the built-in choir (ah) sounds you can choose to use a different sound for playback.

 :::note
 Choosing sounds is a topic that I want to write about in another section of this guide.